Watch this episode on YouTube:

-Flexible work schedules or “flex-time” still isn’t completely common in today’s workplace, but the concept is becoming more popular.
-Before you approach your employer, it’s best you draft your plan of action by considering the following:
+Pre-COVID, flexible work schedules or “flex-time” wasn’t really common in the workplace, but COVID has taught us that it is possible to work from home in many industries.
+Before you approach your employer about a modified work arrangement, it’s best you draft your plan of action by considering the following:

 Do your research.
 Look to your employee handbook or your HR department for guidance on any regulations that cover flex-time at work.
-You want to be prepared if you lose any benefits (IE: health insurance), or if there are specific policies already implemented.
-Speak with other employees who have flex-time and see how they approached their supervisors, and what kind of response you might be able expect.
+Although things may have changed since COVID, it’s good to see what was in play historically at your company.
+You’ll want to be prepared if you lose any benefits (IE: health insurance), or if there are specific policies already implemented.
+Speak with other employees who had flex-time prior to COVID, and see how they approached their supervisors, and what kind of response you might be able expect.
 But, don’t use the other employees as bargaining chips.
-No supervisor wants to hear you whine: “But Karen gets Fridays off…why can’t I?”
+No supervisor wants to hear you whine: “But Barbara gets Fridays off…why can’t I?”

 Figure out what your needs actually are.
 Is it that you need to come in earlier so you can leave earlier to pick up the kids from school?
 Would you prefer to work Fridays from home so you can catch up on paperwork and not get distracted by office chatter?
 Would you prefer to work four 10-hour days instead of five 8-hour days?
-Or would you prefer a split day so you can attend to appointments and other needs during the work-week?
+Or would you prefer a split day so you can attend to appointments, home-school your kids, or attend to other needs during the work-week?